 Test method: The semiconductor element is repeatedly turned on and off to generate a sudden change in temperature.
 The focus will be on the "interconnection area near the chip" where temperature changes are greatest.

-Evaluation: Observation of bonding wire breakage and peeling between the chip and Printed circuit board (PCB) due to thermal fatigue.
+Evaluation: Observation of bond wire breakage and degradation of the die-attach layer (e.g., solder fatigue or cracks) due to thermal fatigue.

 QL-02: Power Cycling - PCmin (Long Term)

-Test method: Unlike the short-term power cycle test, the heating time is set long.
+Test method: Unlike the short-term power cycle test, the heating and cooling periods are longer.
 The temperature change of the entire module is gradual, focusing on deterioration of remote parts such as the "chip-to-Printed circuit board (PCB) joint."

 Evaluation: Check for cracks in the solder layer and peeling of the Printed circuit board (PCB).